DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-8"></a>
 **8 - Where can I receive updates?**

-Pre-sale updates will be sent via Telegram: https://t.me/democracyearthico .
+Pre-sale updates will be communicated via Telegram: https://t.me/democracyearthico.

 <a name="question-9"></a>
 **9 - How can I talk to the founders or President?**

-The founders and President are currently meeting with accredited investors interested in our pre-sale.
-You can request such meeting via our e-mail hello@democracy.earth.
-Both will also be addressing questions on our Telegram channel.
+Reach out direclty to the Founders or president on the DEF [Telegram channel.](https://t.me/democracyearthico), or request a meeting through hello@democracy.earth.

 <a name="question-10"></a>
-**10 - When will I receive my SAFT?**
+**10 - When will I receive my SAFT (Simple Agreement for Future Tokens)?**

 <a name="question-11"></a>